 In Romans 12:9-21, Paul shows us eight characteristics of Christlike love that are the fruit of a disciplined life:

-Beloved, only by surrendering to the Holy Spirit's work in our lives can we seek to follow such sacrificial commands.
+Only by surrendering to the Holy Spirit's work in our lives can we seek to follow such sacrificial commands.
 Only by His power can we surrender every area of our lives to Him.
 As we do, the world will see Christ in us—and they will know that we are His.

 Prayer: Father, empower me by Your Spirit to grow in Christlike love.
 May the people around me see the wondrous transformation You are making in my heart and glorify Your name.
 I pray in the name of Jesus.
 Amen.